Alex Lee

 • Co-supervised one Masters student

-• Mentored a PhD student and research assistant in clinical data science
+• Mentored a PhD student in clinical data science